 The plan must specify the persons to be notified during an emergency and must include the telephone numbers of police, fire, ambulance, and emergency medical transport to be contacted in an emergency;

 The plan shall address the physical and cognitive needs of Residents, and shall include special staff response, including the procedures needed to ensure the safety of any Resident.
 The plan shall include provisions related to individuals residing in a Special Care Residence, and shall be amended or revised whenever any Resident with unusual needs is admitted.
-The plan must provide a means for the Residence to be able to remotely access copies of the Residents’ records electronically, such as during an emergency.;
+The plan must provide a means for the Residence to be able to remotely access copies of the Residents’ records electronically, such as during an emergency;

 The plan shall provide for the conducting of quarterly elopement and fire drills and rehearsals for all shifts, and annual simulated evacuation drills, and rehearsals for all shifts.
 Each staff person must participate at least annually in each of the following drills: simulated evacuation drill, elopement drill, and fire drill.
 These drills shall test the effectiveness of the plan;